-Grandma's old fashioned Christmas punch recipes have their origin in the medieval Wassail bowl.
-Guests at Christmas time were served from a large bowl containing Wassail, a savory, hot beverage made from ale, apples, eggs, sugar, cinnamon, and other spices.
+Grandma's non alcoholic Christmas punch recipes have their origin in the medieval Wassail bowl.
+Guests at Christmas time were served from a large bowl containing Wassail, a savory, hot beverage made from cider, apples, eggs, sugar, cinnamon, and other spices.

 6 cups apple cider (non alcoholic)